What Is The Top 5 Percent Income In The UK 2026?

 Smaller amounts of life insurance, like policies that pay out £200,000, are only suitable for families with an already significant net worth, older children, and a largely unencumbered family home.

-Most people are advised to buy around ten years of gross earnings, so a parent that earns around £50,000 a year should have around £500,000 of life insurance cover.
+Most people are advised to buy around ten years of gross earnings, so a parent who earns around £50,000 a year should have around £500,000 of life insurance cover.

 The average cost of life insurance can vary significantly based on occupation, postcode, and smoker status.